McChickenNuggets/Data_Challenge/README.md

 - Q3: What would be the impact on UC Davis admission if Proposition 16 passes?

-## File Overview
+### Directory Manifest
-- “Datasets”
+- Folders:
-    - Contains past admission summaries based on ethnicity from University of California from 1994 to 2003
-    - Contains past admission summaries based on ethnicity from University of California from 2010 to 2019
-    - Contains modified dataset on twitter users.
+    - “Datasets” - Contains past admission summaries based on ethnicity from University of California and modified dataset about twitter users.
     - “Img” - Contains visualization plots.
+- Files:
     - “barplot.R” - Contains code for the barplot of proposition popularity share.
     - “data_visualization.R”
         - Contains code for Change in Admission by Ethnicity from 1994-2003.
-    - Contains code for Change in Admission by Ethnicity from 2010-2019.
+        - Contains code for Change in Admission by Ethnicity from 2010-2019..
-- “logistic_regression_with_sensitivity.R” - Contains code for logistic model based on modified dataset.
+    - “logistic_regression_with_sensitivity.R” - This file contains code for analysis on a logistic model about two dependent variables “inCA” and “influential” and one response variable “support”.
     - “rtweet.R” - contains the code of retrieving users’ tweets in the last thirty days.
     - “text_mining.R” - This file contains three techniques to analyze words in tweets.
-- “wordcloud.R” - Codes in this file is used to display the most frequent words.
+    - “wordcloud.R” - Codes in this file are used to display the most frequent words in users’ bio and the most active twitter users discussing proposition 16.

 ## Presentations
 - [Slideshow Presentation](https://github.com/McChickenNuggets/Data_Challenge/blob/master/PresentationDC.pptx)
 - [Video Presentation](https://github.com/McChickenNuggets/Data_Challenge/blob/master/PresentationDC.pptx)

 ## Contributors
-- Annie Tang
+- Annie Tang, UC Davis Statistics Undergraduate, yntang@ucdavis.edu
-- Xuanbin Chen
+- Xuanbin Chen, UC Davis Statistics Undergraduate, cxbchen@ucdavis.edu
-- Chao Cheng
+- Chao Cheng, UC Davis Statistics Graduate, kckcheng@ucdavis.edu

 ## Data Sources
 - https://lao.ca.gov/ballot/2020/Prop16-110320.pdf